 Instead of wasting time on low-quality playlists, artists can target playlists that are actually driving engagement and are hotspots for traffic.

-By using the Follower History Charts, PlaylistVet, and Organic Search features in conjunction, PlaylistSupply users now have full control over vetting playlists before submitting their music to make sure they are only submitting to high-quality, legitimate playlists and curators.
+By using the Follower History Charts, PlaylistVet, and Similar Artist Search features in conjunction, PlaylistSupply users now have full control over vetting playlists before submitting their music to make sure they are only submitting to high-quality, legitimate playlists and curators.

 With PlaylistSupply’s new Follower History Chart feature, artists and managers now have a powerful tool to track playlist growth, spot authentic traffic, and avoid fake, botted playlists.
 Being able to see a playlist’s follower history allows users to make informed decisions and ensure they’re pitching to only legit, high-quality playlists.